-A continuous (grid) coverage as defined in Abstract Topic 6 [1] has values not only at the direct positions themselves, but also in between those positions - in other words, it is valid to apply interpolation to obtain values between direct positions.
+A continuous (grid) coverage as defined in Abstract Topic 6 [1] has values not only at the direct positions themselves, but also inbetween - in other words, it is valid to apply interpolation to obtain values between direct positions.

 Technically, a continuous grid coverage consists of a grid coverage with an interpolation method associated.
 Notably, often there is more than one interpolation method which can be applied meaningfully.